 Tackling Homelessness in Toronto

 Toronto, with the largest homeless population in Canada, has had varying results in its attempts to tackle homelessness.
-There are 75 permanent and 26 temporary shelters with around 6,800 spaces.
+There are 174 emergency shelters in Toronto with 8,529 beds.
 However, this is still not enough to provide shelter for all those in need in Toronto.
-On average, 40 people are turned away each night because of a lack of space.
+On average, 273 people are turned away each night because of a lack of space.

 How You Can Help